 (3) Future Directions

-Despite its rapid advancement due to its extensive learning capabilities, Generative AI faces several limitations that need to be carefully considered before applying it within enterprises.
+Despite its rapid advancement due to its extensive learning capabilities, generative AI still has several limitations to consider when applying it to businesses.

 (1) STO